What are my rights?

 There are different ways a standard representation agreement can end:

-A committee is appointed to make decisions for the adult.
+A committee is appointed to make decisions for you.

-The representative is the adult’s spouse and their relationship ends (unless the agreement says otherwise).
+The representative is your spouse and your relationship ends (unless the agreement says otherwise).

 The representative dies or becomes mentally incapable (unless there’s another representative or an alternate representative).

-An adult can revoke — that is, end — a standard representation agreement.
-They need to do this at a time when they’d still be capable of making such an agreement.
-Learn more about.
+You revoke — that is, end — the agreement.
+You need to do this at a time when you’d still be capable of making such an agreement.

 Prepare a standard representation agreement